-The forward-looking information in this MD&A includes, but is not limited to, the expectation that the British Columbia Utilities Commission will issue its decision with respect to FEI and FBC's Rate Framework application in mid-2025; the Corporation's expected level of capital expenditures, including forecasted project costs, and its expectations to finance those capital expenditures through credit facilities, equity injections from FortisBC Pacific, and debenture issuances; and the Corporation's estimated contractual obligations; expected expenditures as rate base additions resulting from the Corporation's DSM Expenditures Plan including the timing of such expenditures; the expectation that any applicable Accounting Standards Updates issued by the Financial Accounting Standards Board that are not mentioned in this MD&A will not have a material impact on the disclosure to the Corporation's consolidated financial statements; and the expectation that the EIFEL Proposals will not have a material impact on the Corporation's financial results.
+The forward-looking information in this MD&A includes, but is not limited to, the expectation that the British Columbia Utilities Commission ("BCUC") will issue its decision in mid-2025 with respect to FBC and FEI's application regarding the recovery of equity issuance costs; statements regarding the Corporation's expected level of capital expenditures, including forecasted project costs and the potential impact of new or revised tariffs on forecast and actual capital expenditures, and its expectations to finance those capital expenditures through credit facilities, equity injections from FortisBC Pacific, and debenture issuances; the Corporation's estimated contractual obligations; expected expenditures as rate base additions resulting from the Corporation's Demand Side Management ("DSM") Expenditures Plan including the timing of such expenditures; statements that the immediate impact of the Global Minimum Tax Act ("GMTA") may be mitigated by transitional safe harbours provided under the GMTA; and the expectation that any applicable ASU issued by the FASB that are not mentioned in this MD&A will not have a material impact on the disclosure to the Corporation's consolidated financial statements.

-The forecasts and projections that make up the forward-looking information are based on assumptions, which include but are not limited to: receipt of applicable regulatory approvals and requested rate orders (including absence of administrative monetary penalties); absence of climate change impacts; absence of adverse weather conditions and natural disasters; absence of environmental, health and safety issues; the ability to maintain, replace or expand the Corporation's assets; absence of asset breakdown; no weather related demand loss or significant and sustained loss of precipitation over the headwaters of the Kootenay River system; the ability to obtain and maintain applicable permits; that the Indigenous engagement process will not delay or otherwise impact the Corporation's ability to obtain government or regulatory approvals; the adequacy of the Corporation's existing insurance arrangements; the ability to arrange sufficient and cost effective financing

-(including absence of adverse rating actions by credit rating agencies); absence of interest costs risks; continued electricity demand; that counterparties agree to renew power supply contracts; the ability of the Corporation to attract and retain a skilled workforce; the ability to maintain and renew collective bargaining agreements on acceptable terms; no material change in employee future benefit costs; absence of information technology infrastructure failure; absence of cybersecurity failure; absence of pandemic and public health crises impacts; the ability to continue to report under US GAAP beyond the Canadian securities regulators exemption to the end of 2027 or earlier; and the absence of damages, fines, or penalties arising from legal, administrative and other proceedings.
+The forecasts and projections that make up the forward-looking information are based on assumptions, which include but are not limited to: receipt of applicable regulatory approvals and requested rate orders (including absence of administrative monetary penalties); absence of significant climate change impacts; absence of adverse weather conditions and natural disasters; absence of environmental, health and safety issues; the ability to maintain, replace or expand the Corporation's assets at a cost that is not impacted by the potential of new or revised tariffs; absence of asset breakdown; no weather related demand loss or significant and sustained loss of precipitation over the headwaters of the Kootenay River system; the ability to obtain and maintain applicable permits; that the Indigenous engagement process will not delay or otherwise impact the Corporation's ability to obtain government or regulatory approvals; the adequacy of the Corporation's existing insurance arrangements; the ability to arrange sufficient and cost effective financing (including absence of adverse rating actions by credit rating agencies); absence of significant interest costs; continued electricity demand; that counterparties agree to renew power supply contracts; the ability of the Corporation to attract and retain a skilled workforce; the ability to maintain and renew collective bargaining agreements on acceptable terms; no material change in employee future benefit costs; absence of significant information technology infrastructure failure; absence of cybersecurity failure; absence of pandemic and public health crises impacts; the ability to continue to report under US GAAP beyond the Canadian securities regulators exemption to the end of 2027 or earlier; and the absence of damages, fines, or penalties arising from legal, administrative and other proceedings.